cookpa/antsPyRegistrationStability/README.md

 ## Script

 `run_reg.sh` - Repeats the same registration in different ways.
-Output is a stack of images representing each mode of execution:
+Output is a stack of images representing each mode of execution (under `output/stacks`):

 `stack_cmd.nii.gz` - running `antsRegistrationSyN.sh`
 `stack_loop.nii.gz` - running Python ants.registration in a for loop
 `stack_noloop.nii.gz` - running Python ants.registration in independent calls

+Similarity is computed with CC and output under `similarity/`.